priyesh2/Wordpress_and_Drupal/README.md

 # Wordpress_and_Drupal
-Wordpress and drupal using ansible
+Installing Wordpress and drupal using ansible